MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 1. To list existing drivers: `odbcinst -q -d`
 2. Driver version information is in the odbcinst.ini file.
 To find the location of that file: `odbcinst -j`
 3. Typically, driver information is in /etc/odbcinst.ini.
 To view its contents: `gedit /etc/odbcinst.ini`
-4. To list existing ODBC data sources on the system: `odbcinst -q -s`
+4. You can also list any existing ODBC data sources already on the system: `odbcinst -q -s`

 **On Windows**